twhl-community/halflife-unified-sdk/README.md

 The goal of the Unified SDK is to allow modders to make mods based on these games, while providing bug fixes that could be applied to the official games as well in addition to bug fixes that would be a breaking change.

 A mod installation is also provided to allow players to play these games with all bug fixes applied.

-This mod installation includes files that are required when making a mod based on this SDK.
+It includes files that are required when making a mod based on this SDK.

 > <span style="background-color:orange; color: black">Warning
 > </br>